Fair & Ethical Sourcing

 CAPACITY BUILDING OF OUR SUPPLIERS AND BUYERS

 ZALORA develops steady relationships with our suppliers and goes beyond audits to accelerate our supply chain efforts in fair and ethical sourcing.
-In 2022, we continued to actively build awareness and capabilities in both our suppliers and buyers on our social and environmental requirements and how to effectively operationalise those requirements into our supply chain.
+We continue to actively build awareness and capabilities in both our suppliers and buyers on our social and environmental requirements and how to effectively operationalise those requirements into our supply chain.

 BRAND COLLABORATION ON SUSTAINABILITY